cmannion-meander/resume_screener/README.md

 - **Save Time**: Eliminate the manual work of screening resumes and focus only on the top candidates.
 - **Better Matches**: Ensure that you’re prioritizing candidates who have the skills and experience that match your job requirements.
-- **Customizable**: Adjust the scoring criteria to focus on the qualities most important to you, whether that’s specific skills, experience, or education.
+- **Customizable**: Adjust the scoring criteria to focus on the qualities most important to you, whether that’s specific skills, experience, or soft skills.
 - **Scalable**: Whether you’re screening 10 resumes or 1,000, Recruit Copilot can handle the workload efficiently.

 ---